Stamp duty refunds: too good to be true?

 |HMRC now accept this analysis in cases where the non-residential element is neither negligible nor artificially contrived and confirm this in the Manual at SDLTM09740.|

-5.2 Mixed use treatment or non-residential property
+5.2 Mixed property treatment or non-residential property

-The rates of SDLT for non-residential or mixed use property are generally lower than for residential property, with the difference being more pronounced for higher value properties, or where the 3% extra SDLT would apply to a residential purchase.
-We have seen claims that a property is mixed use or non-residential based on minimal non-residential use – we give some examples below.
+The rates of SDLT for non-residential or mixed property are generally lower than for residential property, with the difference being more pronounced for higher value properties, or where the 3% extra SDLT would apply to a residential purchase.
+We have seen claims that a property is mixed or non-residential based on minimal non-residential use – we give some examples below.

 HMRC do not agree this analysis as is clear from their Manual at SDLTM01300.
-The High Court has also made critical remarks on the argument made by the claims companies, albeit without needing to determine the issue.
+The High Court has also made critical remarks on the argument made by the claims firms, albeit without needing to determine the issue.